KunJeong/conquer/20180595/README.md

 ## Before the final submission

 - [o] I changed the name of the folder YOUR_ID to my numerical ID
-- [x] My code is included inside the src folder
+- [o] My code is included inside the src folder
 - [x] The video of my project is included in this file as a link to an external visible resource (e.g., a public video)
 - [x] I indicated in this file whether and from where I got help